hshadab/ZKP-KYC-Circle/readme.md

 2. The user has passed Circle's KYC verification
 3. The Circle signature verification is valid

-...all without revealing the actual KYC information to verifiers.
+...all without revealing the personal KYC data gathered by Cirlce to verifiers.

 ## Architecture